Ellen Degeneres' BFF Speaks Out Amid Divorce Drama

 According to Radar Online, Ellen Degeneres’ alleged relationship with Drew Barrymore could lead to a $350 million split between the talk show host and her wife.

 Ellen Degeneres and Portia de Rossi got married in 2008 after the talk show host’s relationship with Alexandra Hedison came to an end.
-Ellen Degeneres was also involved in a years long relationship with Anne Heche from 1997 to 2000.
+Ellen Degeneres was also involved in a years-long relationship with Anne Heche from 1997 to 2000.

 “[Ellen Degeneres] and Drew have the same goofy sense of humor, and they laugh like idiots at each other’s jokes,” an insider claimed.
 “Portia is a lot more serious, and it’s like those two have some unspoken language that she’s not part of.”